Joints of the larynx

-The joints of the larynx are the governors of this complex organ that both stabilize and mobilize all of its working parts to allow swallowing, speech and breathing.
-In this article, all of the joints, ligaments and membranes that make up this essential and astounding anatomical structure will be discussed, along with a small overview of the pathological disorders that may be inflicted upon the larynx.
+In this article, all of the joints, ligaments, and membranes that make up this essential and astounding anatomical structure will be discussed, along with a small overview of the pathological disorders that may be inflicted upon the larynx.

 There are two sets of paired joints which aid the movement of the vocal cords in the larynx.

-The ligaments of the larynx are classified according to their position, which is either intrinsic or extrinsic.
-There are two major intrinsic ligaments and five major extrinsic ligaments.
+The ligaments and membranes of the larynx are classified according to their position, which is either intrinsic or extrinsic.

 The quadrangular membrane is comprised of nonelastic connective tissue which is attached to the lateral margins of the arytenoid cartilages and the epiglottis.
 At its inferior edge the border is mobile and is known as the vestibular ligament or false vocal cord.
 It is covered by the vestibular fold and is just above the vocal fold and it extends between the thyroid cartilage and the arytenoid cartilages.
 The superior border is also mobile and forms the aryepiglottic ligament which is covered by mucosa and is named the aryepiglottic fold.

-The thyrohyoid membrane stretches between the superior border and the superior horns of the thyroid cartilage and the hyoid bone.
+The thyrohyoid membrane is a wide, fibroelastic sheet which reaches from the superior border of the thyroid cartilage lamina and the front of its superior cornua, to the the superior border of the body and greater cornua of the hyoid bone.
 It is pierced by the laryngeal vessels and the internal laryngeal nerve which innervates the intrinsic parts of the larynx.